epsi-rns/circleci-hexo/README.md

-# Hexo Bulma Test Drive on Travis
+# Hexo Bulma Test Drive on CircleCI

 An example of Hexo site using Bulma for personal learning purpose.